 Oshiya – Pushing people on trains

-In some places at peak times, trains in Japan are full, and people have to be pushed to fit them on the train.
-There are officials who do just that, and they are called Oshiya [押し屋].
+In some places during peak hours, trains in Japan become crowded, making it necessary to push people so they can fit on the train.
+There are employees who do exactly that, and they are called Oshiya [押し屋].

-You can also push people when you are boarding or even inside the train, but it should be gently, using your body and not your hands, and only do this when necessary, as depending on the situation, they may consider harassment.
+You can also push people when entering or even inside the train, but it should be done gently, using your body and not your hands, and only when necessary, as depending on the situation it may be considered harassment.

 We recommend reading: All about chikan, sexual harassment in Japan

-Some trains in Japan are decorated with characters from anime and manga, sometimes even the stations so in the decoration mood.
-There are really countless trains and photos spread over the internet, which could make an article just with these photos.
+Some trains in Japan are decorated with characters from anime and manga; sometimes even the stations are themed accordingly.
+There are indeed countless trains and photos spread across the internet that could fill an article solely with these images.

-The trains are also full of advertisements, depending on the location they can have different colors and designs.
-Some are colorful and flashy, others receive diverse local advertising.
+Trains are also full of advertisements; depending on the location, they may have different colors and designs.
+Some are colorful and eye-catching, while others feature diverse local advertisements.

-We recommend reading: Train Melody: Exploring Train Jingles in Japan
+We recommend reading: Train Melody – Train tunes in Japan

 Train Stations in Japan

-To end the article, I will leave a video of our daily Japan channel, showing how the trains and stations are.
+To conclude the article, I will leave a video from the channel Japão nosso de cada dia, showing what the trains and stations are like.

-We recommend reading: How to catch a train in Japan
+We recommend reading: How to take a train in Japan